AICP Certification & FAICP

 Annual Classroom Reviews

-The next Annual AICP Classroom will likely occur in late March 2014.
-More details about the scheduling of the class will be available after January 1.
-You may contact John Pagini, AICP, CCAPA Professional Development Officer (PDO) at 860.742.7056, or via email at any time for additional information.
+The next Annual AICP Classroom will occur April 1, 2017.
+Contact Susan Westa, AICP, CCAPA Professional Development Officer (PDO) at (860) 280-2032, or via email at any time for additional information.

 The Chapter co-hosts a 1.25 hour AICP Exam Preparation Session with the Massachusetts and Rhode Island Chapters annually at the Southern New England Planning Conference (SNEAPA).
-The 2013 session will be held in Worcester, MA this fall.
-A presentation from the 2012 SNEAPA AICP Classroom can be accessed here.
+The 2017 SNEAPA conference will take place in Providence, RI in October 2017.
+A presentation from the 2015 SNEAPA AICP Classroom can be accessed here.

 AICP also holds an Annual AICP Exam Preparation session at its National Planning Conference.
-For presentations from the classroom session held at the 2012 New Orleans conference, see here.
+For more information, go to National APA.

 AICP CD Courses

-The Chapter has purchased copies of the APA Chapter President’s Council Study Manual for the 2011-12 AICP Examination on CD-ROM.
-These CDs are still valid for 2013.
-The CD may be obtained free-of-charge from John Pagini by CCAPA members who are serious exam candidates.
+The Chapter has purchased copies of the APA Chapter President’s Council Study Manual for the 2015-2016 AICP Examination on CD-ROM.
+The CD may be obtained free-of-charge from Susan Westa by CCAPA members who are serious exam candidates.

 Library Reference Desk